CtrlK

 Distinctiveness Conflict Risk

 The combination of SAFe methodology + Jira + specific artifact types (Epics, Features, Stories) creates a very clear niche.
-Unlikely to conflict with generic project management or coding skills.
+Unlikely to conflict with generic project management or other Jira skills due to the SAFe-specific framing.

 3 / 3